irfanhakim-as/homelab-wiki/topics/cloudflare.md

 1. Visit the [Cloudflare dashboard](https://dash.cloudflare.com) page on a web browser.
 Log into your Cloudflare account if you have not already.

-2. On the left hand side of the dashboard, select the **Websites** menu item.
+2. On the left hand side of the dashboard, select the **Account Home** menu item.

-3. Click the **Add a Domain** button.
+3. On the **Account Home** page, click the **Add a domain** button.

-4. Enter your apex domain in the **Enter an existing domain** field and select the **Manually enter DNS records** option.
-Click **Continue**.
+4. Enter your apex domain in the **Enter an existing domain** field and click **Continue**.

 5. When provided with several subscription plans to choose from, scroll down to the bottom of the page and select the **Free** plan and click **Continue**.

 6. In the **Review your DNS records** page, we are informed that we will need to set Cloudflare as the nameserver for our domain.
-Scroll down to the bottom of the page and click **Continue**.
+Scroll down to the bottom of the page and click the **Continue to activation** button.

-7. Copy the nameserver endpoints supplied by Cloudflare and [update the nameserver of our domain](dns.md#update-authoritative-nameserver) according to our domain provider (i.e. Porkbun, Squarespace, etc.).
+7. Copy the nameserver endpoints supplied by Cloudflare and [update the nameservers of our domain](dns.md#update-authoritative-nameserver) according to our domain provider (i.e. Porkbun, Squarespace, etc.).

-8. Once we have configured our domain to use Cloudflare as the nameserver, head back to where we were on Cloudflare and click the **Done, check nameservers** button located at the very bottom of the page.
+8. Once we have configured our domain to use Cloudflare as the nameserver, head back to where we were on Cloudflare and click the **Check nameservers now** button located at the very bottom of the page.

-9. In the **Quick Start Guide** page, click the **Finish later** link under the **Get started** button.
+9. Click the **Continue** button.

-10. In the **Zone Overview** page for your domain, scroll down and click the **Check nameservers** button.
+10. In the **Overview** page for your domain, you can monitor the progress by scrolling down and clicking the **Check nameservers now** button to check once per hour.

     - You can refresh the page after some time to see if your domain has officially used Cloudflare as its nameservers by seeing a message such as **Great news!
 Cloudflare is now protecting your site**.
     - You may also receive an email from Cloudflare stating, for example, **Your domain is now active on a Cloudflare Free plan**.